vientrvn/vientrvn/README.md

 - ⏳ I am currently working on uploading and organizing all of my works on Github.
 Thank you for your understanding.

-- 💬 Ask me about my experience, background, projects, current college life or anything else!
+- 💬 Ask me about my experience, background, projects, current college life, future plans or anything else!
 - 🥂 Cheers!

 </p>